 - test yourself and see if you know all these phrases

 - The material has been divided into Units.

 - In each Unit there are smaller Parts.
-Sometimes after Parts there are short language exercises to check your understanding.
+After some Parts there are short language exercises to check your understanding.

 - To do more exercises specifically designed for the TOLES Higher exam, go to Legal English Boost.

 - be systematic and persistent

 - do one section at a time rather than a dozen

 - start with any section of your choice

 The price is PLN650.

 go to the shop: Here